rudsonalves/finances/README.md

 # Commits:

+## 2023/11/21 - Version: 1.0.17+60

+In this version, adjustments have been made to the video scripts in the app's presentation section.
+Additionally, in response to the latest Flutter update, the deprecated WillPopScope has been replaced with PopScope in the home page view.

+* docs/presentation/:
+  - Adjustments to video scripts.
+* lib/features/home_page_view/home_page_view.dart:
+  - In the latest Flutter update, WillPopScope was removed and replaced with PopScope.

 ## 2023/11/20 - Version: 1.0.16+59

 In this commit, several enhancements and adjustments have been made across different parts of the application to improve performance and usability.
 A significant addition is the introduction of user-configurable maximum transaction limits.
 Explore the detailed changes below: